kaizenex001/ProductAnalyzer/replit.md

 2. Multer processes multipart form data with file validation
 3. Images are stored and URLs returned for form integration
 4. Optional image analysis integration with OpenAI Vision API

+### Content Generation Workflow
+1. Users select a saved product report as context for content generation
+2. AI generates multiple options for each content category via `/api/generate-content`
+3. Users can select preferred options and request optimization via `/api/optimize-content`
+4. All content is tailored to the specific product and target audience
+5. Content includes trending hashtags, SEO captions, storylines, hooks, and CTAs

 ## External Dependencies